 - Test the soil before you start planting fruits or vegetables near your home’s outside walls.

 Click here to see a list of labs in Connecticut that test soils for lead

 Non-Environmental Sources: Below are other ways in which someone can become lead poisoned.

-Learn more about ethnic remedies that contain lead, mercury and arsenic here.
+Click here to learn more about ethnic remedies that contain lead.

 Imported Food and Spices